priyam0057/FinanceTrack/README.md

 - I am Priyam Tagadiya — happy to welcome your contributions!
 - Connect on LinkedIn: https://tinyurl.com/57puhd8m

+##Note
+- Without Supabase Setup and connection .env this project not start please first setup Supabase ...

 ## Screenshots
 > Place these files inside `public/screenshots/` and keep the same names.